 Please notify the Office of Accreditation, Placement and Licensure, 116 Henzlik Hall, with any changes in contact information.

-The application may be downloaded from the website.
-Click Student Resources, then Practicum and Student Teaching.
-Reach through the information and apply where it says IDEA Student Teachers APPLY HERE.
-Please also note that some pages of the application require signatures so you will need to print them out, have them signed and scan or deliver them to 116 Henzlik Hall for submission with your final application.
+The application may be downloaded from the CEHS website.
+Click Student Resources, Student Teaching and Certification, Student Teach in the US, then click IDEA Student Teachers.
+Please also note that some pages of the application require signatures so you will need to have them signed, then scan/email or deliver them to 116 Henzlik Hall for submission with your final application.

-If you have questions concerning your application contact the Office of Accreditation, Placement and Licensure at (402) 472-8620 or by email at fieldexperiences@unl.edu.
+If you have questions concerning your application, contact the Office of Accreditation, Placement and Licensure at (402) 472-8620.

 Student Teaching Rules and Policies